zestyai/engineering-test-backend/README.md

 - work with many kinds of data and imagery, and
 - build and extend Zesty.ai’s platform, services, and internal tools.

-This test is an opportunity for you to demonstrate your skills and comfort with developing back-end services, similar to a day-to-day project you might encounter working on our team.
+This test is an opportunity for you to demonstrate your skills and comfort with developing back-end services as well addressing difficult unknown problems.
+The content of this test is designed to cover challenges that are very similar to real ones you would encounter working at zesty.ai (rather than random abstract computer-science projects).
+This "test" should be challenging, but also fun.
+It meant to also help you evaluate if you would enjoy the kind of problems you might face on our team.

 ## Assignment
 Your goal is to create a RESTful API (see [API Specification](#api-specification)) written in Python that can locate and manipulate images and geographical data.
 You'll use property data stored in a SQL database and images stored in cloud storage (See [Feature List](#feature-list)).
 Your API should be packaged as a containerized service.
 A test property database and images are provided for you (see [Setup](#setup)).